Cluster, host, and shard state monitoring in Yandex StoreDoc

 - Connections per host: Average number of connections to each host.

 - Data size on primary, top 5 databases: Size of the five largest databases on the primary replica, in bytes.
-The chart is based on the raw, uncompressed data.
+The chart is based on the raw uncompressed data.

-- Disk space usage per host, top 5 hosts: 5 hosts with the highest storage space usage (displayed in two charts: in bytes and in percent).
+- Disk space usage per host, top 5 hosts: Five hosts with the highest storage space usage (displayed in two charts: in bytes and in percent).
 The chart is based on the compressed data.

 - Disk usage per host, top 5 hosts: 5 hosts with the highest storage I/O throughput, in bytes per second.